autocontracts/lightstreams/white-paper.md

 - Facebook
 http://www.campaignlive.co.uk/article/rootzoo-sues-facebook-ad-click-dispute/920220

-### Data provenance
-Online bookstores control the ownership, custody and storage of customer and sales data.
-This means that authors have less information about the consumers of their content than the online delivery platform.

-Due to the online bookstore acting at the intermediary and depriving the authors of customer data, an opportunity is lost for a deeper connection to be made between authors and their readership, to gain feedback and develop new ideas.

 ## Mission Statement

-Lightstreams mission is to create a peer to peer marketplace for the delivery of online digital content from digital books, music to movies.
+Lightstreams mission is to create a peer to peer marketplace for the delivery of online digital content from digital books, magazines, music to movies.
 Where the network for distribution and exchange of content is owned by the creators and regulated by the community, such that creators and fans can connect and share in a low cost, fair and open marketplace.

 ## The Lightstream Token